 A creative entrepreneur is not a politician, but music and fashion can be just as political.
 Kanye, in many ways, is the entertainment world’s Trump.
 He uses his fame as influence, despises convention, and discusses his agenda with no filter.
 However, people don’t vilify the music or clothing industries in the same way people hate the United States government.

 Kanye wants to fuck up these industries Trump-style.
 He wants to disrupt elites that run these industries, and make them more transparent for both creators and consumers.
 He wants a movement like Trump’s, but Trump’s supporters had a clear enemy.
-It’s easy to see Hillary Clinton as the face of an evil group of people that are buddy-buddy with Wall Street executives.
+It’s easy to make people view Hillary Clinton as the face of an evil group of diplomats and Wall Street executives.
 It’s hard to rally against “radio” or “the fashion world”.
 People don’t know what iHeartMedia’s CEO looks like, nor do they care yet.
 It’s why Ye continues to throw big names and behind-the-scenes stories into the face of the general public to help them see what he sees.

 But Kanye is literally the only person talking about this shit.
-Our information-overdosed brains continue to see media outlets clown him for doing so, and they don’t confirm or deny his stories.
-As Ye said in his rant, outing billionaires and media corporations come with no benefit to him.
+We continue to see media outlets clown him for doing so without ever confirming or denying his claims.
+As Ye said in his rant, outing billionaires and media corporations comes with no benefit to him.
 In fact, as an artist, it’s harmful to his success.
 But no one wants to fuck with Kanye’s battle cry because no one knows enough about what he’s fighting for to even care.

 For as much success as Obama had during his presidency, Black critics of him think he didn’t do enough to challenge social injustices such as the racial wealth gap and the prison-industrial complex.
 In this quote, Kanye acknowledges that Obama had no margin of error in order to be taken seriously as the first Black president.